Women are transforming the world and becoming a force for economic change. For example:

 UBS is proud to be a signatory of the UK government's Women in Finance Charter.

 UBS is committed to hiring, retaining and promoting more women at all levels across the firm, and this is reflected directly in our strategic plan to "hire more, promote more and lose less" women, focusing particularly at our senior levels.
-In our 2015 Group Annual Report we publically committed to increasing the ratio of women in management roles, and since then UBS continues to focus on this aspiration globally.
+In our 2015 Group Annual Report we first publically committed to increasing the ratio of women in management roles, and since then UBS continues to focus on this aspiration globally.
 UBS has embedded management accountability for supporting this goal and continues to develop career support, HR processes and technology solutions to help better attract, develop and retain women at all stages of their careers.

 Below are some examples of what we are doing.
 Additional UK initiatives are detailed in our Gender Pay Gap report (here).